open-horizon/open-horizon.github.io/docs/installing/edge_cluster_agent.md

    ```
    {: codeblock}

-2. If you do not already have your authorization information, that should be obtained first.
-See [Authentication overview](../anax/docs/authentication_overview.md).
+2. If you don't already have your authorization information, get it now.
+For details about how to get the authorization information, see [Authentication overview](../anax/docs/authentication_overview.md).

    ```bash
    export HZN_ORG_ID=<your-exchange-organization>